The Four Things To Know To Keep Your Relationship Alive

 1. Nurturing Relationships Takes Watering.

-We grow up in a world that tells us that if we’re with the right person – love, attraction, and sex, are easily attainable like magic.
-Yet, the reality is that while your social media feed is filled with images of people seemingly having perfect relationships and sex lives, many relationship and sex therapists see what others don’t.
+We grow up in a world that tells us that if we are the right person – love, attraction, and sex are easily attainable, like magic.
+Yet, the reality is that while your social media feed is filled with images of people seemingly having perfect relationships and sex lives, many relationship and sex therapists see what others don'don'they see: real-life couples struggling with intimacy and connection.
+These couples feel like something is missing because they're having sex—those who'who'vepped looking at each other lovingly like they did when they first began dating.

 Know that nothing is wrong with your relationship if it feels lackluster- it only needs a boost.
 Once you and your partner acknowledge that fact (and you want to continue seeing each other), you can easily water your relationship to restart healthy growth in a positive, fun direction.